 Private, Alberta Regiment

 In addition to being one of the oldest AOBs to enlist in the war, it is widely thought that Hornblower’s surname served as the inspiration behind the naming of C. S. Forester’s main protagonist in the Horatio Hornblower series.
-Cecil L. T. Smith, known by his pen name C. S. Forester, was a student at Alleyn’s until 1915 and was heavily involved in the Old Boys Association and had regular contact with the School after he left.
+Cecil L. T. Smith, known by his pen name C. S. Forester, was a student at Alleyn’s from 1910 to 1915 and was heavily involved in the Old Boys Association and had regular contact with the School after he left.
 It is highly likely that Smith would have been invited to the unveiling of the war memorial panels in 1922 and that he came across Hornblower’s name at this point.
+There does not seem to be any other connection between the two men.
 It is known that Smith was also present when the Seaford War Memorial was unveiled.
 The Hornblower name would later appear in print when Smith published the first Horatio Hornblower adventure in 1938.